Keith Slater

+Keith Nichol Slater AM (12 March 1935 – 24 February 2025) was an Australian cricketer and Australian rules footballer.
+He played one Test cricket match for Australia as an all-rounder.
+In football, he played for Swan Districts and Subiaco in the West Australian Football League (WAFL) as well as twenty games for the Western Australian state team.

 Cricket career

 In cricket, Slater was an all-rounder who played in only one Test match, against England in 1958–59, but he played 67 first-class matches for Western Australia between 1955 and 1968.
-He had his best batting season in 1963–64, scoring 655 runs at an average of 38.52, and scored his only century, 154 against Queensland, when he opened the batting and helped Western Australia avert defeat.
+He had his best batting season in 1963–64, scoring 655 runs at an average of 38.52, and scored his only century, 154 against Queensland, when he opened the batting in the second innings and helped Western Australia avert defeat after following-on.
 His best bowling season was 1960–61, when he took 30 wickets at an average of 32.43.
-He toured New Zealand with the Australian team in 1959-60, playing in two of the four matches against New Zealand.
+He toured New Zealand with the Australian team in 1959–60, playing in two of the four matches against New Zealand.

 His international career was shortened by doubts over his bowling action.
 Slater wasn't selected for the 1961 Ashes tour of England, even though he had been widely expected to go.
 The chairman of selectors, Don Bradman, explained it to him as a policy of the Imperial Cricket Conference to exclude bowlers with doubtful actions.
 He later showed Slater a film of his bowling to illustrate.
 Slater was indeed called for throwing while playing against New South Wales in 1964–65.